tulios/kafkajs/README.md

 })
 ```

-In this example, if the consumer is shutting down in the middle of the batch, the remaining messages won't be resolved and therefore not committed.
+In the example above, if the consumer is shutting down in the middle of the batch, the remaining messages won't be resolved and therefore not committed.
+This way, you can quickly shut down the consumer without losing/skipping any messages.

 ### <a name="consuming-messages-options"></a> Options